Storing Leaves for Compost (The Best Way to Store Dry Leaves)

 If you want to use your stock of leaves as mulch, whatever you do don’t use whole leaves.
 In nature whole dead leaves create a layer which smothers any competing plant life.
 And you’ve probably noticed that when they’re wet they stick together can form a barrier to moisture.
 The easiest way to prep your leaves for use as mulch is to run over them with your lawn mower!
 But if you want to avoid contamination by grass clippings, you can rake them up and put them through a leaf shredder.

 This increases the surface area of the leaves and makes them nice and fluffy!
 Leaf mulch like this will insulate your plants and help protect against frost.
 Shredded leaf mulch will break down quicker and in the process provide some beneficial organisms like fungi for your plants.
+This is why most gardeners use a shredder like this one to process their leaves (Amazon link).

 Leaf mulch also helps retain moisture and suppresses weeds.